ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Bases

 If you want to change the bases you pick up, navigate to "C:\Users\ [username]\AppData\Roaming\ChaosRecipeEnhancer\Bases", and edit the .txt files accordingly.
 This way you can still use this tool when new bases are released or if you want to pick up bigger weapons too.
-Unfortunateley Two Hand Weapons are not supportet right now.
 At the moment identified items will get ignored.

+Two Hand Bases and Bows and Quivers are not supported.
+Tell me, if you want support for them.

 You have to restart the app after changing the files.